 Day 18: Hiking Terelj National Park and Seeing Turtle Rock

 If you love walking and hiking, you will love Terelj National Park.
 Here you can wander for hours, hike to a Monastery and horse ride through the forests and rocky hilltops.
 Make sure you check out ‘Turtle Rock’ too.
 You may think it looks like something else from a certain angle!

 Day 19: A Trip to the Ghengis Khan statue on the Tuul River

 Nothing beats the end of the wilderness journey than a visit to the giant 40-metre tall silver Ghengis Khan statue just outside of Ulaanbaatar on the banks of the Tuul River.
 Legend has it that it was at this spot that Ghengis Khan found his golden whip.
-What a clever whip that was to turn itself into gold.
-Anyhow, a bit of a pilgrimage spot for locals, it was slightly fascinating (if not a bit odd and imposing) in the same way a huge silver statue of Hitler in Germany would probably evoke the same feeling.
+Anyhow, a bit of a pilgrimage spot for locals, it was fascinating (if not a bit odd and imposing in the same way a colossal silver statue of Hitler in Germany would probably evoke the same feeling).

 Day 20: Back to Ulaanbaatar

-Back in Ulaanbaatar, I turned my hostel room into an office and distracted myself with a pizza slice, cake and coffee at Wendy’s Bakery – definitely worth a visit alongside the State Department Store, which is right next to the hostel area.
-As much as Ulaanbaatar is teeming with life (and pickpockets) nothing beats being out in the vast lands which I will always class as the ‘real’ Mongolia.
-I guess I need to get used to this city life again now that Beijing is my next stop.
+Back in Ulaanbaatar, I turned my hostel room into an office and distracted myself with a pizza slice, cake and coffee at Wendy’s Bakery – worth a visit alongside the State Department Store, which is right next to the hostel area.
+It’s an excellent chance to rest up after adventure through the vast, untouched landscapes of Mongolia.

 How to Overland in Mongolia